C3S/collecting_society_docker/README.rst

 Context         Ports  Volumes        Demodata Debug Cache
 =============== ====== ============== ======== ===== =====
-``development`` all    local mounts   yes      on    off ``staging``     public docker managed yes      off   on ``production``  public docker managed no       off   on ``testing``     public docker managed no       off   on
+``development`` all    local mounts   yes      on    off ``staging``     public local mounts   yes      off   on ``production``  public docker managed no       off   on ``testing``     public docker managed no       off   on
 =============== ====== ============== ======== ===== =====

 For each of the environments except ``testing``, there is a corresponding branch with the same name in this repository and most of the main subrepositories pre-configured for this environment.

 Envvars
 -------